Soviet Cup: Trophy

 The cup itself is an artistically crafted crystal vase in a silver frame.
 The cup is crowned with a bronze figurine of a football player with a ball.
 The names of the teams that won the cup are engraved on the lid and base.

 The trophy's height is 57 cm, weight is 6 kg.
-In 1992, after Spartak Moscow won the last USSR Cup, the trophy was given to the club forever.
+In 1992, after Spartak Moscow won the last Soviet Cup, the trophy was given to the club forever.

 The cup itself was bought in an ordinary Moscow thrift store.
 The first chairman of the All-Union Football Section, Aleksei Sokolov, took a liking to the small pitcher, which it was decided to make a transferable trophy.
 Few people knew about the Davis Cup in the Soviet Union at that time, and accusations of plagiarism could not follow by definition.

 Together with the All-Union Council on Physical Culture and Sport inspector Morar, Aleksei Sokolov created a sketch of the future prize.
 The jewelers attached silver legs to the base and built a lid with a small hole on top.
 There they mounted a figurine of a football player, donated by Raspevin, a great fan of this game.
-The crystal chest of the trophy was decorated with the coat of arms of the USSR.
+The crystal chest of the trophy was decorated with the State Emblem of the Soviet Union.